gulley/Versify/README.md

 - Record mistyped letters
 - Save time and mistypes
 - Plot time and mistype progress for the same poem
-- Progress bar should represent progress at the character level, not just the line level

 ## Done
+- Bug: you don't get a hint at the very beginning
 - Text entry area should have the same font as the poem display area.
 - Make it optional to show the original clear text on the side.
 With associated settings option checkbox.
 Default value is false.
 - Bug: typing the wrong letter can trigger a look-ahead for that letter somewhere in the poem